Skip to Content

 South Carolina Healthy Connections

-As South Carolina is not expanding Medicaid coverage, eligibility is limited to parents with incomes below 67% of poverty.
-That’s about $17,856 for a family of three.
+As South Carolina is not expanding Medicaid coverage, eligibility is limited to parents with income below 67% of poverty.
+Non-disabled adults without dependent children are not eligible for coverage in South Carolina, regardless of how low their income is.

 Pregnant women are covered up to 199% of poverty and may be able to receive medical care while waiting for their application to be processed.